 Collectors and Bus Routes

 Monday to Friday (24-hour coverage): three 8-hour shifts of ten people with the ability to add staff from previous and upcoming shifts as required.
-Weekends: two 12-hour shifts of seven or eight people on standby who are expected to be at the Public Works Centre within 30 minutes of the initial call.
+Weekends: two 12-hour shifts of seven or eight people on standby who are expected to be at the Civic Operations Centre within 30 minutes of the initial call.

 The City utilizes the following equipment for snow and ice control:

 - 2 graders